 With more Major Sporting Events, comes more Ambush Marketing

-With the World Cup just round the corner and huge brands queueing up to sponsor it, other brands are brainstorming innovative ways to get in on the action.
+With the World Cup just round the corner and huge brands have already coughed up the money to sponsor it but other brands are brainstorming innovative ways to get in on the action.
 Jack Rogers, Marketing Executive at PromoVeritas takes a look back at some of the best examples of ambush marketing.

 Soda brand PopCola, had been intentionally using the Nigerian national football team’s photo in adverts and relating it to the tournament, despite Coca-Cola being the official team sponsor.
 The Nigerian Football Federation described the campaign as “…a dastardly move and they should be ready to face a legal battle if they do not tender a public apology and desist from such chicanery…” Ambush marketing has always been a grey area of marketing with some claiming it to be reactive and smart and others shunning it as a distasteful infringement when brands capitalise on events that genuine sponsors have paid thousands or millions of pounds to advertise around.